usnistgov/fipy/documentation/USAGE.rst

 The difference can be extreme.
-We have observed the :term:`FiPy` test suite to run in `just over two minutes`_ when ``OMP_NUM_THREADS=1``, compared to `over an hour and 23 minutes`_ when :ref:`OpenMP` threads are unrestricted.
+We have observed the :term:`FiPy` test suite to run in `just over two minutes`_ when ``OMP_NUM_THREADS=1``, compared to `over an hour and 23 minutes`_ when :term:`OpenMP` threads are unrestricted.
 We don't know why, but `other platforms`_ do not suffer the same degree of degradation.

-Conceivably, allowing Trilinos unfettered access to :ref:`OpenMP` threads with no :ref:`MPI` communication at all could perform as well or better than purely :ref:`MPI` parallelization.
+Conceivably, allowing these parallel solvers unfettered access to :term:`OpenMP` threads with no :term:`MPI` communication at all could perform as well or better than purely :term:`MPI` parallelization.
 The plot below demonstrates this is not the case.
-We compare solution time vs number of :ref:`OpenMP` threads for fixed number of slots for a `Method of Manufactured Solutions Allen-Cahn problem`_.
+We compare solution time vs number of :term:`OpenMP` threads for fixed number of slots for a `Method of Manufactured Solutions Allen-Cahn problem`_.
-:ref:`OpenMP` threading always slows down FiPy performance.
+:term:`OpenMP` threading always slows down FiPy performance.

-.. plot:: documentation/pyplots/threadanalyze.py
+.. plot:: documentation/pyplots/cpus_vs_threads.py

-   :ref:`OpenMP` threads :math:`\times` :ref:`MPI` cpus = slots.
+   :term:`OpenMP` threads :math:`\times` :term:`MPI` cpus = tasks.

 See https://www.mail-archive.com/fipy@nist.gov/msg03393.html for further analysis.

-It may be possible to configure PyTrilinos to use only one :ref:`OpenMP` thread, but this is not the configuration of the version available from conda-forge_ and building Trilinos is |NotFun (TM)|_.
+It may be possible to configure these packages to use only one :term:`OpenMP` thread, but this is not the configuration of the version available from conda-forge_ and building Trilinos, at least, is |NotFun (TM)|_.

-.. attention:: The situation with :ref:`PETSc` is less clear and bears further analysis.
-   Thus far, we have seen little speedup with parallelism.
-Using a few :ref:`OpenMP` threads per :ref:`MPI` rank seems to improve things a bit.
-   We will provide updates as we learn how to optimize this new (to us) solver package.

 .. _Global Interpreter Lock:     https://docs.python.org/2.7/c-api/init.html#thread-state-and-the-global-interpreter-lock
 .. _just over two minutes:       https://circleci.com/gh/guyer/fipy/461